BITSS/ACRE/README.md

     extensions.

 Others:
  - think how to distinguish "true" analytical choices and "errors"
+ - Ideas to test comprehension of the code?
+    - Ask authors about possible quizzes to test comprehension of paper?

+# Additional sources
+- Lars
+- TIER
+- IDB
+- DD
+- Git
+- OSF